The Adolescent Safety Framework : Plymouth’s approach to supporting older children and young people experiencing harm outside the home.

 - Online exploitation

 Plymouth’s ASF is based on the work of Devon Children and Families Partnership’s model which is in turn based on the national Safer Me approach, the work of Hackney Children’s Services and research from The Contextual Safeguarding Network.
-It provides a way of assessing, planning and intervening at an early help, child in need and child protection level where concerns are from outside the home.
+It provides a way of assessing, planning and supporting at an early help, child in need, child protection and child in care level where concerns are from outside the home.
+In support of the ASF Plymouth Safeguarding Children Partnership has developed it’s Safeguarding Adolescents Strategy which you can find below.

 - A single and holistic approach to assessment of individual children, peer groups, neighbourhoods, locations or persons of concern that guides the assessor to the correct pathway/action through the identification of vulnerabilities, behaviours, environment, relevant concerns and indicators as well as protective factors.